Prediction intervals for Deep Neural Networks: Prediction intervals for DNN models

-with $p(\widehat{y} \ | \mathbf{x}, \bm{\omega})$ the likelihood function of the observations, and $\bm{\omega} \in \bm{\Omega}$ where $\bm{\Omega}$ denotes the parameter space.
-The posterior probability distribution $p(\bm{\omega} \ | \ \mathbf{X},\mathbf{Y})$ is intractable.
 Gal and Ghahramani (2016a) propose DNN dropout to approximate this distribution.
-More formally, under model dropout, we consider a distribution function $q(\bm{\omega})$ that follows a Bernoulli distribution, $\text{Ber}(p)$, as explained in Section \ref{dropoutsection}.
+More formally, under model dropout, we consider a distribution function $q(\bm{\omega})$ that follows a Bernoulli distribution, $\text{Ber}(p)$.
 The above predictive distribution in this Bayesian neural network setting can be approximated by